LuxMark

 ./luxmark --scene=MICROPHONE --mode=BENCHMARK_OCL_GPU --single-run

-One huge problem with this automated benchmark-mode is that there's no command-line switch for disabling the "optimizations" and since one of them break it when AMD ROCm is used.. it's useless.
-A work-around is to start the program and run benchmarks manually.
+One huge problem with this automated benchmark-mode is that there's no command-line switch for disabling the "optimizations".
+That makes it practically useless one of the by-default enabled optimization options makes both AMD ROCm and Mesa Clover produce a invalid image.
+A work-around is to start it with ./luxmark --mode=PAUSE and run benchmarks manually.

 Optimization Failures & Other Failures